UrbanGraph: Physics-Informed Spatio-Temporal Dynamic Heterogeneous Graphs for Urban Microclimate Prediction: High-Resolution Spatio-Temporal Dataset for Microclimate and Thermal Comfort

 We constructed the UMC4/12 dataset based on public geospatial data and the ENVI-met model.
 We selected a typical extreme heat day as the basis for our simulations, using the standard meteorological year data (EPW) from Singapore Changi Airport.
 To ensure morphological diversity in the dataset, we employed a stratified sampling strategy to select 11 representative 1 km² sites across Singapore.
 The stratification was based on key urban morphology metrics, and the sample pool covers a wide range of urban typologies, from ultra-high-density commercial districts to mature residential areas with large parks (see Appendix Table~\ref{tab:appendix_data_dist}).
 The metrics include Average Building Height (Avg.BH), Green Space Ratio (GSR), and Building Coverage Ratio (BCR).

 We built the 3D model input files for the ENVI-met simulations by integrating multiple public geospatial data sources.
-Specifically, we resampled and performed 3D voxelization on building footprints and heights from OpenStreetMap \citep{haklay_openstreetmap_2008}, a high-resolution land cover classification map \citep{gaw_high-resolution_2019}, and an ultra-high-resolution canopy height map \citep{tolan_very_2024}.
-This process generated ENVI-met input files (.INX) with a horizontal resolution of 4 meters and a vertical resolution of 3 meters.
+Specifically, we resampled and performed 3D voxelization on raw data with varying precisions: building footprints were extracted from vector-based OpenStreetMap data~\citep{haklay_openstreetmap_2008}, while the land cover classification~\citep{gaw_high-resolution_2019} and canopy height maps~\citep{tolan_very_2024} utilized a 1m high resolution.
+This process generated ENVI-met input files (.INX) with a uniform horizontal resolution of 4 meters and a vertical resolution of 3 meters.
 To ensure high fidelity, we assigned realistic material properties to different surfaces and building boundaries, and specified corresponding tree species for vegetation of varying heights.
 The detailed material assignments and parameters are provided in Appendix Table~\ref{tab:appendix_class_def} and~\ref{tab:appendix_envi_config}.
 The simulation period covered the hours from 08:00 to 19:00, when urban heat effects are most significant.

 Figure~\ref{fig:appendix_input_samples} provides a visualization of the primary input data layers—tree height, land cover type, and building height—for two representative sites, illustrating the morphological diversity within the UMC4/12 dataset.